HyoungsungKim/coursera/Cloud Computing Concepts, Part2 /Week3.md

 - Not all small world networks are power law
   - e.g., co-author networks
-- Not all power-alw networks are small world
+- Not all power-law networks are small world
   - e.g., Disconnected power-law networks

 ### Resilience of Small-world + Power-Law